How to maximize the use of UX research repositories in your organization

 5. It generates insight much quicker than formalized and siloed research processes

-When all stakeholders in the product team are active generators of insights, they will understand the benefits of a research repo and use it regularly.
+When all stakeholders in the product team are active generators of insights, they will understand the benefits of a research repository and use it regularly.
 The cost of maintaining a clean set of relevant data also becomes cheaper.
 When everyone is invested in the database, maintenance can be ongoing instead of resorting to large cleaning projects that everyone hates to do, a crowdsourced effort if you will.

 For example, Microsoft’s Human Insights Library was built with this in mind.
 In his article, Matt Duigan places equal emphasis on the quality of the insight database and the company culture that supports its use.
 One without the other is not enough.